civican/legisinfo/44-1/bills/C-69/bill_text.md

   **(1)** Paragraph 55(1)(c) of the `Controlled Drugs and Substances Act` is replaced by the following:

-    respecting the issuance, suspension, cancellation, duration and terms and conditions of any licence **or authorization** or class of licences **or authorizations for any dealing in** any substance included in Schedule I, II, III, IV, V or VI or any class of those substances, **including** the importation into Canada, exportation from Canada, production, packaging, sale, provision, administration, **possession, transportation, sending** or **delivery of the substance or class of substances**;
+    respecting the issuance, suspension, cancellation, duration and terms and conditions of any licence or authorization or class of licences or authorizations for any dealing in any substance included in Schedule I, II, III, IV, V or VI or any class of those substances, including the importation into Canada, exportation from Canada, production, packaging, sale, provision, administration, possession, transportation, sending or delivery of the substance or class of substances;

   **(2)** Paragraph 55(1)(d.1) of the Act is replaced by the following:

-    authorizing the Minister to impose terms and conditions on any licence, **authorization** or permit, including existing licences, **authorizations** or permits, and to amend those terms and conditions;
+    authorizing the Minister to impose terms and conditions on any licence, authorization or permit, including existing licences, authorizations or permits, and to amend those terms and conditions;

   **(3)** Paragraph 55(1)(h) of the Act is replaced by the following:

-    respecting the qualifications of persons who are engaged in the production, preservation, testing, packaging, storage, selling, providing or otherwise dealing in any controlled substance or precursor or any class **of any controlled substance or precursor** and who do so under the supervision of a person licensed **or authorized** under the regulations to do any such thing;
+    respecting the qualifications of persons who are engaged in the production, preservation, testing, packaging, storage, selling, providing or otherwise dealing in any controlled substance or precursor or any class of any controlled substance or precursor and who do so under the supervision of a person licensed or authorized under the regulations to do any such thing;

   **(4)** Subsection 55(1.2) of the Act is repealed.